aws/aws-sdk-js-v3/packages/credential-providers/README.md

 ## `fromTokenFile()`

-The function `fromTokenFile` returns `CredentialProvider` that reads credentials as follows:
+The function `fromTokenFile` returns `AwsCredentialIdentityProvider` that reads credentials as follows:

 - Reads file location of where the OIDC token is stored from either provided option
   `webIdentityTokenFile` or environment variable `AWS_WEB_IDENTITY_TOKEN_FILE`.